danielemalitesta/Multimodal-DL-4-RecSys/README.md

 | A Study on the Relative Importance of Convolutional Neural Networks in Visually-Aware Recommender Systems | [CVFAD@CVPR](https://openaccess.thecvf.com/content/CVPR2021W/CVFAD/papers/Deldjoo_A_Study_on_the_Relative_Importance_of_Convolutional_Neural_Networks_CVPRW_2021_paper.pdf) | [GitHub](https://github.com/sisinflab/CNNs-in-VRSs)       ![GitHub Repo stars](https://img.shields.io/github/stars/sisinflab/CNNs-in-VRSs)                |

 ## Leave a comment
 If you have attended the lecture, please leave a comment in this [**anonymous**](https://forms.gle/mEu79oy4YRtsL9g36) form.
 It will take a few minutes, but it can be very important to me to improve the quality of the lecture!
-Thank you for your contribution!
+Thank you for your time and contribution!

 ## Credits